What are the main steps involved in an interior design process?

 The second stage, the research process, enables the designers to identify all the users of the place and apply the recommended tactics.
 This includes finding out about their habits, preferences, privacy requirements, etc. They also research the inventory of materials and preferred furnishings to be used in the space.
 To achieve all this, the interior designer can use various methods to achieve his goals, including surveys, wider research, interviews with clients, etc.

-The program document is the compilation of the data collected and articulates the problem statement, the research done, and the projected solutions.
+The program document is the compilation of the data collected and articulates the problem statement, the research is done, and the projected solutions.
 It is then shared with the client for review and approval before commencing the work.

 2. Concept development